Learn the authentic way to fry potatoes to create pommes frites, the perfectly crispy french fries that you’d find on the streets of Belgium.

 • Fingerling Potatoes: Found in the produce aisle near the other potatoes.
 Fingerling potatoes are low in starch, making them perfect for French fries because they will hold their shape.

 • Canola Oil: Found in the baking aisle.
 Gives the pommes frites a nice crispy texture.
-Use any kind of frying oil with a high smoke point, such as vegetable oil or duck fat.
+Use any kind of frying oil with a high smoke point, such as vegetable oil, peanut oil, duck fat or beef tallow.

 • Salt: I used sea salt to season my fries, but you can use any kind of seasoning you like.